ez-configs

 The root from which configurations and modules should be searched.

-Type: null or path in the Nix store
+Type: null or absolute path

 Default: null